TalaikisInc/react_starter/README.md

 ## Status and purpose

--- In development, don't use, wouldnt work.
+-- In development, don't use, wouldn't work.

 Goal is to create fully featured starter with templating, API, user management and more.